rust-lang/rust/text/0000-string-patterns.md

 It would even be possible to generically implement `Pattern` for all `CharEq` types, making the transition more painless.

-Long-term, post 1.0, it would be possible to define new sets of `Pattern` and `Matcher` without a lifetime parameter by making use of higher kinded types in order to simplify the string APIs.
+Long-term, post 1.0, it would be possible to define new sets of `Pattern` and `Searcher` without a lifetime parameter by making use of higher kinded types in order to simplify the string APIs.
 Eg, instead of `fn starts_with<'a, P>(&'a self, pat: P) -> bool where P: Pattern<'a>;` you'd have `fn starts_with<P>(&self, pat: P) -> bool where P: Pattern;`.